Ekkehard-Schulze/precision-temperature-logger/firmware_temperature_logger_TMP117/DS3231_Set_Time.ino/README.md

 would set a time which is far more behind the real time.
 Instead, after setting the DS3231 RTC time, upload the application firmware to the microcontroller.

-If you want to transfer a different time than your PC's system time, you have to temporarily change yout PC's system time to the intended time, compile and run the firmware, and then change your PC's system time back to the original.
-This approach can be used, for example, to change the clock to UTC.
+ To transfer a different time than the PC's system time, temporarily change the PC's system time to the intended time, compile and run the firmware, and then change the PC's system time back to the original.
+This approach can be used, for example, to set the clock to UTC.